 The Colorado personal injury lawyers at Bowman Law LLC, represent victims of negligence.
 Our firm provides aggressive representation for victims throughout all of Colorado.
 In an effort to assist injury victims in their search for information, we have prepared answers to some of the most common questions related to injury claims.
 Each case presents a different set of facts and issues.
 Our Colorado personal injury lawyers are available for a free consultation to discuss your claim.

-Do I need a Denver Personal Injury Lawyer?
+Do I need a Colorado Injury Attorney?

-  How Do Personal Injury Lawyers Do?
+What Do Colorado Injury Attorneys Do?

-  How do I Find the Best Attorney?
+How do I Find the Best Colorado Personal Injury Attorney?

-  From the start, it is important for you to understand that you will be working with your personal injury lawyer for an extended period of time.
-Some injury claims take upwards of three years to reach a resolution.
+From the start, it is important for you to understand you will be working with your personal injury lawyer for an extended period of time.
+Some claims take upwards of three years to reach a resolution.
 It is therefore important to select an attorney who understands what you are going through and who can meet your needs.
 Before making your selection, be sure to personally meet with the attorney who will be handling your claim.
 You want to select an attorney who will ensure fair and full compensation.
 When meeting with prospective attorneys, ask the difficult questions: